damo2929/Zabbix_Nexsan_monitoring/README.md

 # Zabbix_Nexsan_monitoring
 this is monitoring for Nexsan storage systems using the management API.

-Nexsan provide and API to interactive With the storage array and as such we are going to use that API to provide monitoring.
+Nexsan provide an API to interactive With the storage array and as such we are going to use that API to provide monitoring.
-Because the API is a text based API on a non standard protocol we use I'd expect scripts to provide the logging functionality and the command issues needed to interact .
+Because the API is a text based API on a non standard protocol we use an expect script to provide the communication functionality and the command issues needed to interact .

 Require the following pass to it to operate the script
 *	IP address